vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 # Acceptance criteria

 [ ] Checkpoints are created every `time_elapsed_between_checkpoints` period of time passes.
+[ ] Checkpoint is created every time a party requests a withdrawal transaction on any chain.
+[ ] Checkpoint is created on every deposit.
 [ ] We can launch a network with any valid checkpoint file.
 [ ] Hash of the checkpoint file is agreed via consensus.